murilopereirame/murilopereirame/README.md

 ## 👨🏻‍💻 &nbsp; **About Me**
 <br/>
 🧔🏻 &nbsp; I'm a front-end engineer focused on Mobile.
-Now I'm in a new moment of my life, moving abroad and changing company.<br/><br/>
+Currently I'm working as a Software Engineer at Tuta helping to build a more secure internet for everyone.<br/><br/>
 🎓&nbsp;I'm graduated in Computer Science at UNESP.<br/><br/>
 💡&nbsp;My undergraduate thesis aims to analyze the impact of pre-processing images before use them to train a CNN.<br/><br/>
 🌱 &nbsp;I'm learning Mithril.js, Kotlin and Java Spring.<br /><br />